California Security Deposit Law (Ultimate Landlord Guide)

 Question #7: What Should a Landlord Do If They Sell Their California Rental in the Middle of a Lease?

 The other option the former landlord has is to transfer the security deposit to the new owner, minus deductions.
-If the landlord intends to sell the real estate investment, they must then notify the previous tenant of any deductions made to the security deposit, as well as the name and address of the new owner.
+If the landlord intends to sell the real estate investment, the landlord must then notify the previous tenant of any deductions made to the security deposit, as well as the name and address of the new owner.

 Question #8: How Long After a Tenant Has Moved Out Should a Landlord Return Their Security Deposit?